 Another part of the game’s popularity is that there’s no age limit (essentially, if you’ve got a pulse you can make the team), no difficult skill set to acquire and, perhaps more importantly, no significant influence of alcohol consumption on anyone’s ability to play.

 And perhaps most importantly, it’s as good an excuse as any to hang around outdoors, chat with your friends and pretend that you’re doing something worthwhile.

 As an indicator of pétanque’s popularity, the tiny town of Cénevières in the Lot region of southwestern France (one of my favorite parts of the solar system), with a population of around 160, has no fewer than six pétanque fields lining the main road:

 That’s one for every 27 people in the town.
 If Paris had proportionately as many, there would be 83,000 pétanque fields in the city.
 Since a regulation field has a minimum area of 36 square meters, that would represent nearly 3 million square meters (about 740 acres) of space devoted solely to this dirt-simple game, which at current Paris apartment prices (€8,430 per square meter) would represent some €25 trillion worth of real estate.
 This is meaningless and totally beside the point, but I already did the math and want to stick it in here somewhere.

 When I first moved to France, I became vaguely aware of the existence of this game, but since I’ve always been a washout in every sport I’ve ever tried (baseball was only the first of a whole list), I never had any desire to play pétanque.
-For years, I thought it was a witless waste of time and possibly a good way to get a crushed foot.
+For years, I thought it was a witless waste of time and possibly a good way to break a metatarsal.

 Then one day it happened.
 Nancy and I were staying at the country house of a family we know.
 It was a nice, sunny summer day, and we found ourselves with a gap in the activities between about 5:00 pm and dinner.
 And someone suggested playing pétanque.